continuedev/continue/docs/docs/customize/model-providers/top-level/azure.md

 slug: ../azure
 ---

-Azure OpenAI is a cloud-based service that provides access to OpenAI's large language models including GPT series, integrated with the security and enterprise features of the Microsoft Azure platform.
-To get started, you have to create an Azure OpenAI resource in [Azure portal](https://portal.azure.com).
+Azure OpenAI is a cloud-based service that provides access to OpenAI's models, integrated with the security and enterprise features of the Microsoft Azure platform.
+To get started, create an Azure OpenAI resource in the [Azure portal](https://portal.azure.com).

 :::info